danielmrtnvc/ConnectIT/README.md

 print(list_of_hashes)
 ~~~

-# HAVE FUN!
+# HAVE FUN WITH IT!

 Feel free to use this code if you ever need to take data out of a google spreadsheet and to send certain cells out as a SMS message!
+Send me the creative stuff you make, I'd love to take a look at it :)